purcell/emacs.d/README.md

 ## Supported Emacs versions

-The config should run on Emacs 24.1 or greater and is designed to degrade smoothly - see the Travis build - but note that Emacs 24 and above is required for an increasing number of key packages, including `magit`, `company` and `flycheck`, so to get full you should use the latest Emacs version available to you.
+The config should run on Emacs 24.3 or greater and is designed to degrade smoothly - see the Travis build - but note that Emacs 24.5 and above is required for an increasing number of key packages, so to get full functionality you should use the latest Emacs version available to you.

 Some Windows users might need to follow
 [these instructions](http://xn--9dbdkw.se/diary/how_to_enable_GnuTLS_for_Emacs_24_on_Windows/index.en.html)